NimbleSM/NimbleSM/README.md

 https://trilinos.org

-## BVH
+## BVH & VT

-This library will be publicly released in the near future.
+This combination will be publicly released in the near future.
+It combines a novel geometric search library with the [VT runtime tasking library](https://github.com/DARMA-tasking/vt) for C++, built for general scientific applications.